Tattoo-Face Rapper Trippie Redd Arrested For Pistol-Whipping Woman

 According to TMZ, for the second time this month, Trippie got pinched aggravated assault and battery causing substantial physical harm.

 Word is that cops responded to a call around 1 AM from a woman who claimed Trippie pistol-whipped her.
-The cops arrested the rapper after they spotted a bump on the woman’s head where she claimed she was hit.
+The cops arrested the rapper, who just landed on XXL mag’s Freshmen cover, after they spotted a bump on the woman’s head where she claimed she was hit.

 Check out Trippie Redd’s latest struggle mugshot above.